-HERE IS A SELECTION OF MY SHORT STORIES FREE TO READ AND ENJOY AT YOUR LEISURE — YOU MAY HAVE COME ACROSS SOME OF THEM BEFORE, AS SOME OF THEM HAVE BEEN PUBLISHED – OTHERS HAVE NOT, AND SO WILL BE NEW TO YOU AND MAKING THEIR DEBUT ON HERE, INITIALLY VIA MY BLOG PAGE AND THEN VIA A PDF LINK HERE.
+HERE IS A SELECTION OF MY SHORT STORIES FREE TO READ AND ENJOY AT YOUR LEISURE — YOU MAY HAVE COME ACROSS SOME OF THEM BEFORE, AS SOME OF THEM HAVE BEEN PUBLISHED – OTHERS HAVE NOT, AND SO WILL BE NEW TO YOU AND MAKING THEIR DEBUT ON HERE, INITIALLY VIA MY BLOG PAGE AND THEN VIA A PDF LINK ON THIS PAGE.
 THEY SPAN ABOUT 30 YEARS OF MY WRITING.
 I HOPE YOU ENJOY THEM, DO PLEASE FEEL FREE TO LEAVE FEEDBACK VIA THE COMMENTS SECTION BENEATH EACH BLOG ENTRY OR VIA OUR FACEBOOK PAGE – IT IS ALWAYS NICE TO HEAR WHAT THE READER THINKS.
 I HOPE THEY SERVE AS A SMALL INTRODUCTION TO THOSE WHO ARE NEW TO MY WORK, AND AN ENJOYABLE FIX FOR MY ESTABLISHED FANS WHILST THEY ARE WAITING FOR MY NEXT BOOK 🙂

 YOU CAN FIND MY PUBLISHED BOOKS BY CLICKING THIS LINK